-Old City Park, one of Greenwood’s most historic public spaces, will soon undergo a dramatic transformation.
-The core concept for its new identity is to reconnect and restore – improvements will be made through the creation of new landscape spaces, restored ecologies and major pedestrian connections that have a City-wide impact.
+Old City Park, one of Greenwood’s most historic public spaces, has undergone a dramatic transformation.
+The core concept for its new identity was to reconnect and restore – improvements were made through the creation of new landscape spaces, restored ecologies and major pedestrian connections that have a City-wide impact.

-A 23-foot cube tower will serve as a visual and recreational centerpiece.
-It is custom designed by an internationally renowned playground manufacturer and will be the first of its kind in Indiana.
+A 23-foot cube tower serves as a visual and recreational centerpiece.
+It is custom designed by an internationally renowned playground manufacturer and is the first of its kind in Indiana.
 The Playscape Plaza will have pipe slides, spinners, a hammock, artificial turf berms, moveable chairs and umbrellas.
 A custom climbing wall and climbing net offer areas for advanced physical and developmental play.
-Custom porch swings will sit adjacent to the playscape for visitors to watch children play or take in views of Pleasant Creek beyond.
+Custom porch swings sit adjacent to the playscape for visitors to watch children play or take in views of Pleasant Creek beyond.

-Old City Park will immerse visitors of all ages to a variety of outdoor experiences.
-An 18-foot wide Promenade will form a central, connective spine for both pedestrians and bicyclists and link to existing trail networks in the City.
+Old City Park immerses visitors of all ages to a variety of outdoor experiences.
+An 18-foot wide Promenade forms a central, connective spine for both pedestrians and bicyclists and link to existing trail networks throughout the City.

-The Promenade’s southern edge will run adjacent to the Pleasant Creek where bands of native sedges and perennials mend the creek’s banks and seek to improve the health of the area’s ecosystem by slowing the water’s natural flow with boulders and indigenous plant communities.
-The area will be transformed to celebrate the once neglected creek by using topography and restored ecosystems to educate and connect people to the environment.
+The Promenade’s southern edge runs adjacent to the Pleasant Creek where bands of native sedges and perennials mend the creek’s banks and seek to improve the health of the area’s ecosystem by slowing the water’s natural flow with boulders and indigenous plant communities.
+The area has been transformed to celebrate the once neglected creek by using topography and restored ecosystems to educate and connect people to the environment.
 An extensive planting plan includes more than fifty diverse woody species, making the park eligible for Arboretum accreditation – a unique accomplishment for such a small site.